-Running, a very healthy and beneficial activity, can be very dangerous if not performed correctly.
-Every year, about half the people who participate in running become injured.
-While some of these injuries are mild and often heal quickly, some can be more serious and leave you incapacitated for a long period of time.
-Fortunately, there are some strategies, techniques, and planning you can practice that can greatly reduce your risk of injury while going for a run.
+Running can provide great benefits to your overall health, but can also be very dangerous if not done correctly.
+In fact, it is estimated that half of all runners experience some sort of injury each year.
+While some of these injuries are mild and often heal quickly, others can be more serious and leave you incapacitated for a long period of time.
+Fortunately, there are some strategies you can use to greatly reduce your risk of injury while going for a run.

-Proper footwear and clothing is necessary to get the full potential of health benefits that running has to offer.
-There is a great deal of injuries every year caused by improper footwear.
+Proper footwear and clothing are necessary to get the full potential of health benefits that running has to offer.
+Each year many injuries are caused by improper footwear.
 Make sure that you consult with an expert to ensure that your footwear is right for you.
-It is also important to remember to replace shoes after they are worn out in order to prevent injury and ensure that you get the best grip on the road as possible.
+It is also important to remember to replace shoes when they are worn out in order to prevent injury and ensure that you get the best grip on the road.
 If clothing is too constricting, it can hinder your ability to run, and it can also cause you to sweat more than necessary.
 This can accelerate dehydration, and can be very dangerous.

-If you are unsure about proper technique, gear, hydration, or nutrition, don’t hesitate to contact a physical therapist.
-They can advise you on all of these matters, and treat existing conditions related to running.
-Don’t hesitate to call, to ensure that you get the healthiest and safest running experience possible.
+If you are unsure about proper technique, gear, hydration, or nutrition, give us a call today.
+Our expert therapists can advise you on all of these matters, and treat existing conditions related to running to ensure that you get the healthiest and safest running experience possible.